 We relate the FFI to estimates of per capita GDP to explore whether it helps to explain the reversal of fortune between 1500 and 2000.
-In doing so we regress the FFI on per capita GDP of each country in our sample at different points in time: 1500, 1800, 1870, 1910, 1950 and 2000:
+In doing so, we regress the FFI on per capita GDP of each country in our sample at different points in time (1500, 1800, 1870, 1910, 1950 and 2000):

-$$\operatorname{Ln} Y{it} = \alpha + \gamma_1 Z_i + F_i \beta + \varepsilon_i, \qquad (2)$$ where Ln Y{it} denotes the log of per capita GDP in country i in year t, F_i again is the female friendliness index of country i, Z_i is the same vector of control variables that we introduced in the previous section, and ε_i is the error term.
-We test this hypothesis empirically using simple Linear Regression analyses (OLS).
+$$\operatorname{Ln} \mathbf{Y}{it} = \alpha + \gamma_1 \, \mathbf{Z}i + \mathbf{F}i \, \beta + \varepsilon_i, \tag{7.2}$$ where Ln Y{it} denotes the log of per capita GDP in country i in year t, F_i again is the female-friendliness index of country i, Z{it} is the same vector of control variables that we introduced in the previous section and ε_i is the error term.
+We test this hypothesis empirically using linear regression analyses (OLS).

 Estimates of GDP per capita are from Maddison (2001) and the recent update of his dataset by Bolt and Van Zanden (2014).
-For 1500 this dataset includes new data on GDP per capita in China, Japan, Ottoman Empire, India (first available estimate for 1600, used as a proxy for 1500 in the regressions here), Poland, Sweden, Spain and other European countries.
-For 1500 and (to a lesser extent) 1800 the dataset is however still somewhat biased towards Europe, in spite of the new research done on the rest of EurAsia.
-As a robustness-check we therefore have estimated the model given in (2) including only those countries for which we have GDP data in 1500.
+For 1500, this dataset includes new data on GDP per capita in China, Japan, Ottoman Empire, India (first available estimate for 1600, used as a proxy for 1500 in the regressions here), Poland, Sweden, Spain and other European countries.
+For 1500 and (to a lesser extent) 1800, the dataset is still somewhat biased towards Europe, in spite of the new research done on the rest of Eurasia.
+As a robustness check, we therefore estimated the model given in

+(2) including only those countries for which we have GDP data in 1500.
 The regression results do not deviate from the ones reported in the current section (available upon request).

-As an additional set of control variables, we include both the log of distance to the nearest centre of the Neolithic Revolution and the log of the State Antiquity Index, as both are strongly related to female agency (see Table 3).
-For the regressions explaining differences in per capita GDP in 2000, we have also included a dummy for oil to control for the possibility that oil producing countries experienced a different trajectory of economic development after the Second World War.
-It may also be correlated with our FFI, as oil producing countries are on average characterized by less female agency.
+As an additional set of control variables, we include both the log of distance to the nearest centre of the Neolithic Revolution and the log of the state antiquity index, as both are strongly related to female agency (see Table 7.3).
+For the regressions explaining differences in per capita GDP in 2000, we have also included a dummy for oil to control for the possibility that oil-producing countries experienced a different trajectory of economic development after the Second World War.
+It may also be correlated with our FFI, as oil-producing countries are generally characterized by less female agency.